KyleWilliford/bemore/README.md

 `/find_any_match [text]` Checks a given text input against all of the above databases.

-No natural language processing is applied to these terms.
-An exact match (case insensitive) is all that is checked.
+An exact match (case insensitive) is required to find a result from one of these databases.
+How useful is that?
+Ney very, I know.
+This could be enhanced later.

 ![Alt text](/images/slash_commands_1.png?raw=true "slash command set 1")
 ![Alt text](/images/slash_commands_2.png?raw=true "slash command set 2")